H.R.2514 - Coordinating Oversight, Upgrading and Innovating Technology, and Examiner Reform Act of 2019116th Congress (2019-2020) |

 - revises whistleblower incentives related to actions brought by the Financial Crimes Enforcement Network (FinCEN).

-The bill also increases penalties for violations of anti-money-laundering and counter-terrorism-financing laws, requires antiquities and art dealers to comply with these laws, and requires the reporting of beneficial ownership information to FinCEN in certain commercial real estate transactions.
+The bill also increases penalties for violations of anti-money-laundering and counter-terrorism-financing laws, requires antiquities dealers to comply with these laws, and requires the reporting of beneficial ownership information to FinCEN in certain commercial real estate transactions.